Overview

 – El Crehan, Course Leader

-In preparation for your Fashion course, you'll be required to customise a Fashion garment that relates to a concept that you're passionate about.
+In preparation for your Fashion induction week challenge, you'll be required to research a concept that you're passionate about.
 Examples could be:

 The Library at AUB is extremely well resourced and includes all key texts that you'll need.
 The list below indicates the key texts that will be useful throughout your studies, all of these are available from the Library at AUB.
 You might want to borrow a copy from your local library to look at before you arrive.
 You'll receive a comprehensive reading list in your Course Handbook when you arrive.